-In 2014, I received the Bachelor’s degree in Computer Science and Engineering from the Hamburg University of Technology (TUHH) for my thesis on the topic "Design and Evaluation of a Guideline for Web Application Security Audits".
+In 2014, Daniel Plöger received the Bachelor’s degree in Computer Science and Engineering from the Hamburg University of Technology (TUHH) for the thesis on the topic "Design and Evaluation of a Guideline for Web Application Security Audits".
 The thesis was written at the institute Security in Distributed Applications (SVA), supervised by Prof. Dr. Dieter Gollmann and Roland Schilling and in cooperation with mgm technology partners GmbH.
-In 2017, I graduated in the consecutive Master’s degree Computer Science and Engineering from TUHH with the thesis on the topic “Robust Communication for Control of Robotic Vehicle Platooning”.
+In 2017, he graduated in the consecutive Master’s degree Computer Science and Engineering from TUHH with the thesis on the topic “Robust Communication for Control of Robotic Vehicle Platooning”.
 The Master’s thesis was written under supervision of Prof. Dr.-Ing.
 Andreas Timm-Giel from the Institute of Communication Networks (ComNets) and Prof. Dr.-Ing.
 Jochen Kreutzfeldt from the Institute of Technical Logistics (ITL).

 A large part of this research includes understanding the properties of network impairments, its correlation and its likeliness for varying wireless communication systems.
-This knowledge, in addition, is both expanded and used in the second major project I'm working on: research on and development of ultra-resilient, retrofittable wireless sensor networks for use in commercial aircraft.
+This knowledge, in addition, is both expanded and used in the second major project he is working on: research on and development of ultra-resilient, retrofittable wireless sensor networks for use in commercial aircraft.
 This is a German Ministry of Economics funded project in cooperation with Lufthansa Technik, the ZAL Center of Applied Aeronautical Research, et al.

-Reliability demands of communication networks used for Networked Control Systems (NCS) in Cooperative Adaptive Cruise Control (CACC).
+- Reliability demands of communication networks used for Networked Control Systems (NCS) in Cooperative Adaptive Cruise Control (CACC)

-Ultra-resilient, retrofittable wireless sensor networks for use in commercial aircraft.
+- Ultra-resilient, retrofittable wireless sensor networks for use in commercial aircraft

-Computer Networks and Internet Security
+- Computer Networks and Internet Security

-Communication Networks I - Analysis and Structure
+- Analysis and Structure of Communication Networks